josecarlosgdacosta/ZDateHandler/README.md

-<b>ZDateHandler</b>
+# ZDateHandler

-The trait ZFormHandler makes basic operations with dates, such as get the current date, get the current time or get the difference between two dates.
+The trait ZFormHandler makes basic operations with dates, such as:
+- get the current date;
+- get the current time;
+- get the difference between two dates.

-The following is an example of its use:
+_The following is an example of its use:_

-<?php

-    require_once 'ZDateHandler.php';
+require 'ZDateHandler.php';

-    use ZDateHandler;
+$zDateHandler = new ZDateHandler();

-    echo $this->getCurrentDate(true);
+echo $zDateHandler->getDateInterval("15/11/1987", "10/11/2014", "days");

-?>